Lagos bat virus

-Lagos bat lyssavirus, formerly Lagos bat virus (LBV) is a Lyssavirus of southern and central Africa that causes a rabies-like illness in mammals.
+Lagos bat virus (LBV) is a Lyssavirus of southern and central Africa that causes a rabies-like illness in mammals.
 It was first isolated from a fruit bat (Eidolon helvum) from Lagos Island, Nigeria in 1956.
 Brain samples from the bat showed poor cross-reactivity to rabies antibodies but the virus was found to be closely related to the rabies virus.
 This was the first discovery of a rabies-related virus.
 Until this time, rabies was thought to have a single causal agent.

-Lagos bat lyssavirus has been isolated from wild and domestic mammals in southern Africa including bats, cats and one dog.
+Lagos bat virus has been isolated from wild and domestic mammals in southern Africa including bats, cats and one dog.
 One isolate was detected in France in 1999 when a fruit bat (Rousettus egypticus), which had been displaying signs of aggression, died.
 The bat had been imported from Africa.

-No human cases of Lagos bat lyssavirus infection have been documented.
+Four cases of Australian bat lyssavirus (ALBV) have been documented in humans in various regions of Australia.
+There is no cure for lyssavirus, but it is closely enough related to rabies that all of the preventative measures for rabies, including vaccines and post-exposure treatment, are usually successful in preventing development of the disease.
+Post-exposure treatment involves immediate wound care, a series of four rabies vaccinations given over 14 days, and prompt administration of human rabies immune globulin (HRIG) antibodies.
+It is rare for post-exposure treatment to fail.